Betrothal of Jesus: Surprising New Perspective

 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.
 (John14:2-3)

-The bride in ancient Israel had no idea when her groom would come, so she had to be vigilant and always keep her oil lamps ready.
+The bride in ancient Israel had no idea when her groom would come.
+Therefore, she had to be vigilant.
+She always kept her oil lamps ready.
 We, too, must be vigilant as we wait for the coming of the Bridegroom.

-Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps and went forth to meet the bridegroom.
+Then shall the kingdom of heaven be likened unto ten virgins.
+They took their lamps and went forth to meet the bridegroom.
 (Mathew 25:1)

 Thanks for reading.
 I would love to hear your thoughts.
 Please comment, let us learn together.

-Read part two, Jesus as the Bridegroom to learn about ancient marriage traditions and how they can help us better understand the Bible.
+Read part two, Jesus as the Bridegroom.
+Discover ancient marriage traditions.
+These traditions can help us better understand the Bible.

 Join the conversation